 1 clove garlic, minced (1 tsp.)

 8 oz.
-(250 g.) kale, collards, or other dark, leafy greens, stems removed, coarsely chopped
+(250 g.) kale, collards, or other dark, leafy greens (even radish tops!), stems removed, coarsely chopped

 Cook the sausage in a large saucepan over medium-low heat until browned.
 Transfer to a paper towel-lined plate to drain.